 Tip on How to Pack Makeup With Ziplock Bags

 It might be a good idea to get ziplock bags to keep your things separated during travel.
 For example, you could use one of them for eyeliners, another for lip liners, and so on.
 It’s important to keep your beauty products separately and to prevent any possible eye infection.
-If different products share the same space bag, an unpredictable situation is possible, such as spilling or breaking packages.
+If different products share the same space bag, an unpredictable situation or a common moving mistake is possible, such as spilling or breaking packages.

 What to Do With Bottles During Travel